Saaman Pourghadiri

 - Acting for the administrators in a $1 billion claim against the company’s former directors alleging various breaches of their duties as directors.

-- Defending the former directors of a company in liquidation against a s.212 application relation to sums allegedly appropriated from the company ([2020] EWHC 405 (Ch)).
+- Defending the former directors of a company in liquidation against a s.212 application relating to sums allegedly appropriated from the company ([2020] EWHC 405 (Ch)).

 - Defending an unfair prejudice petition in the property sector.